-An [] Scoping Report shall include the following:
+A [environmental Impact Assessment] Scoping Report shall include the following:

-(a) a brief description of the proposed Exploitation activities []
+(a) a brief description of the proposed Exploitation activities; [and any ancillary features]

-(b) a description and overview of tentative timelines and deadlines for the proposed environmental baseline studies and Environmental Impact Assessment conducted under the Exploration contract and any associated activities
+(b) a description and overview of tentative timelines and deadlines for the proposed environmental baseline studies and Environmental Impact Assessment conducted under the Exploration Contract and any associated activities;

-(c) a description of what is known about the environmental setting, including Underwater Cultural Heritage, for the project (Contract Area and regional setting);
+(c) a description of what is known about the environmental setting, including any human remains and [objects and sites of an archaeological or historical nature] [Underwater Cultural Heritage sites], for the project (Contract Area and regional setting);

-(d) a description of data gaps, potential data gaps or data with a large uncertainty associated with it for the project,
+(d) a description of data gaps, potential data gaps or data with a large uncertainty associated with it for the project, including environmental baseline data, and a plan describing the methodology for collecting and analyzing that information prior to commencement of Exploitation activities and to inform the Environmental Impact Assessment;

-(e) a summary of existing environmental baseline studies, and, where available, relevant traditional knowledge of indigenous peoples and local communities
+(e) a summary of existing environmental baseline studies, and, where available, relevant traditional knowledge of indigenous peoples and local communities;

-(f) a description of the technical, spatial and temporal boundaries for the Environmental Impact Assessment,
+(f) a description of the technical, spatial and temporal boundaries for the Environmental Impact Assessment;

-(g) a [] description of the socioeconomic and sociocultural aspects of the project
+(g) a brief description of the socioeconomic and sociocultural aspects of the project [including sociocultural uses of the Mining Area (e.g., traditional navigation routes, migratory paths of culturally significant marine species, artisanal fishing techniques, and [venerated][sacred] sites and waters associated with ritual or ceremonial activities of Indigenous Peoples and local communities);]

+[(g bis) a brief description of any human health impacts associated with the project.]

-(h) any assumptions how they are being addressed, and assessment of their implications to the Environmental Risk Assessment findings;
+(h) any assumptions and on how they are being addressed, and assessment of their implications to the Environmental Risk Assessment findings;

-(i) a preliminary impact analysis which categorizes the important issues into high-risk, medium-risk and low-risk for the Environmental Impact Assessment to address and evaluates the need for further information, taking into account the Environmental Risk Assessment;
+(i) a preliminary impact analysis which categorizes the important issues into high-risk, medium-risk and low-risk for the Environmental Impact Assessment to address and evaluates the need for further information, taking into account the Environmental Risk Assessment; which includes;

+(i) the identification of potential hazards;

+(ii) the environmental consequence for each identified potential impact(s) (the magnitude of the impact(s), the duration of the impacts, and the receptor characteristics), and the likelihood of the consequence occurring;

+(iii) a description of the cumulative effects of the project, combined with other authorized, [] activities and actions, or natural phenomena;

+(iv) the confidence levels of experts, in order to account for uncertainty and a precautionary approach; and

+(v) a description of the methodology employed in the Environmental Risk Assessment.

-(j) A preliminary Environmental Risk Assessment,
+(j) a preliminary Environmental Risk Assessment;

-(k) A description of the results of the Environmental Risk Assessment, including identification of high priority risks for local and regional ecosystem functioning over short and long term, requiring particular focus in the subsequent impact assessment phase of the Environmental Impact Assessment;
+(k) a description of the results of the Environmental Risk Assessment, including identification of high priority risks for local and regional ecosystem functioning over short and long term, requiring particular focus in the subsequent impact assessment phase of the Environmental Impact Assessment;

-(l) A [ list [] Stakeholders, and an indicative schedule and methodology for engagement with key Stakeholders throughout the Environmental Impact Assessment [, taking into account [personal information of identified Stakeholders;
+[(l) a preliminary Stakeholder list []that proactively identifies likely[] [of relevant] Stakeholders, and States within the scope of regulation 93 bis and [] schedule and methodology for engagement with [] Stakeholder[s] [] States during the Environmental Impact Assessment [process] and development of the Environmental Impact Statement, taking into account to not to publish privacy concerns related to the publication of personal information of identified Stakeholders;]

-(m) A report of consultations undertaken during scoping.
+(m) a report of any written consultations undertaken during scoping;

-(n) A consideration of reasonable alternative means of carrying out the project that will be examined in detail the Environmental Impact Assessment, including a no-action alternative, and any others that have been [ carried forward for further analysis at this stage, and the reasons for that selection,
+(n) a consideration of reasonable alternative means of carrying out the project that will be examined in detail as in the Environmental Impact Assessment proceeds, including a no-action alternative, and any others that have not been not carried forward for further analysis at this stage, and the reasons for that selection;